What Is a Health Reimbursement Arrangement (HRA)?

 Excepted Benefit HRA

-This arrangement requires an annual maximum employer contribution of $1,800 a year (indexed for inflation starting in 2021).
-It also can’t be used to reimburse individual health insurance premiums, group health plan premiums (other than COBRA coverage for terminated employees), or Medicare premiums.
+This arrangement requires an annual maximum employer contribution of $1,800 a year, indexed for inflation starting in 2021, when the contribution limit remains $1,800.
+The money can’t be used to reimburse individual health insurance premiums, group health plan premiums (other than COBRA coverage for terminated employees), or Medicare premiums.
+However, it can be used to pay for dental, vision, or STLDI premiums.

 |QSEHRA||Individual Coverage HRA||Excepted Benefit HRA|